6 Tips for surviving a PMDD crisis

 Below are some practices you should consider adding to your routine: they will help you become more aware of yourself and your cycle.

 - Keep a daily track of your symptoms (and their intensity).
 At first, this can give you the feeling of wasting your time, but I assure you that the effort and commitment will be repaid over time.
 You must note every specific symptom, behaviour, sensation, and mood and when they appear (which day of the month).
 Recognize when you activate the Fight/Flight/Freeze response (our body’s response to stress events) and if certain situations trigger or worsen it.
-When you have a history of at least 3 or 4 months, you will start to notice the cyclical trends of some behaviours and moods that you can predict the next time!
+When you have a history of at least 3 or 4 months, you will start to notice the cyclical trends of some behaviours and moods you can predict the next time!
 (If you prefer technology, you can rely on one of The best period tracking Apps of all time!)

 - Reschedule/reorganize stressful events.
 Don’t be afraid/ashamed to say ‘NO’ or call someone to postpone an event.
-I guarantee that staying home with the monster, most of the time, it’s better than carrying it with you… it’s not a good buddy.
+I guarantee that staying home with the monster, most of the time, is better than carrying it with you… it’s not a good buddy.

 - Implement a support plan.
 Ask yourself this question: “How would I like to be supported?
 What kind of help do I need when I’m in the middle of the storm?”
-Write all your answers on a sheet of paper or in your journal, do not keep them in mind.
+Write all your answers on a paper or in your journal; do not keep them in mind.
 Writing is much more effective; it remains and does not evaporate with the brain fog and the loss of memories of the dark days.
 Involve the people who can help you and are part of your support plan.
 This step is essential because, with the appropriate support, you have a better chance of making it.

 5. Look after your Physical Wellbeing